Lady Florence Dixie: Women's football

 Dixie played a key role is establishing the game of women's association football, organizing exhibition matches for charity, and in 1895 she became President of the British Ladies' Football Club, stipulating that "the girls should enter into the spirit of the game with heart and soul".
 She arranged for a women's football team from London to tour Scotland.

-Blood sports
+Field sports

 During her early life and travels, Dixie was an enthusiastic sportswoman, an intrepid rider and shot.
 As the following reminiscence shows, part of the appeal of hunting in Leicestershire was the opportunity to compete on an equal footing with active male peers: